iMoonLab/DeepHypergraph/docs/source/start/low_order/graph.rst

     .. code:: python

-        >>> # Print the Laplacian matrix defined by GCN that associated with the simple graph structure
+        >>> # Print the Laplacian matrix defined by GCN that associated with the graph structure
         >>> g.L_GCN.to_dense()
         tensor([[0.2000, 0.2582, 0.2236, 0.2000, 0.2236],
                 [0.2582, 0.3333, 0.0000, 0.2582, 0.0000],